kornha/parliament/README.md

 ### Algorithm

-*If I were to seat every member of Parliament at a round table, such that I wanted to maximize agreement and minimize the disagreement between a member and the two people sitting next to the member, how would I seat the people?* The reason this is chosen is more philosophical than mathematical, as it assumes there is a center, right, left, and the antithesis union of right and left, the extreme.
-This is a manifestation of the _horseshoe theory_.
+*If I were to seat every member of Parliament at a round table, such that I wanted to maximize agreement and minimize the disagreement between a member and the two people sitting next to the member, how would I seat the people?* The reason this is chosen is more philosophical than mathematical, as it assumes there is a center, right, left, and anti-center, what we label the extreme.
+This is a mode of grouping that we find to be understandsble by many people and is a manifestation of the _horseshoe theory_.
 If we accept this assumption, we mathematically represent bias as an angle between `0.0` and `360.0` degrees, and calculate angle updates by simple angular arithmetic.

 ### Center
 <div align="start">
   <img width="50" alt="Screenshot 2024-06-07 at 2 47 29 PM" src="https://github.com/kornha/political_think/assets/5386694/40ebf810-a37a-45c8-b4fd-bfef17e7adad">
 </div>

 We represent the Center with the color Green.
 This is done to be analogous with American political colors.
 Left = Blue, Right = Red, hence RGB -> BGR and Green is center.
 Center content is defined as *content that right and left would each agree on or each disagree on*, and *content that disagrees with extreme*.
-In practice, these are people we seat 1/2 way between left and right, but absent of fringe views.
+In practice, these are people we seat 1/2 way between left and right at the top of our circle.
 ### Right
 <div align="start">
   <img width="50" alt="Screenshot 2024-06-07 at 2 50 53 PM" src="https://github.com/kornha/political_think/assets/5386694/527d2bf4-c7ba-425f-be56-d48aea3bfd8a">